 Help us deliver forest-positive cocoa in these 7 high biodiversity forest landscapes, and translate the successes into sectoral change at the global scale

-Cocoa is driving deforestation in the tropics on a devastating scale, including some of the most important areas for biodiversity globally.
-Smallholders produce at least 65% of global cocoa supply, and struggle with low productivity due to aging trees.
+Cocoa is driving deforestation in the tropics on a devastating scale, including some of the most globally important areas for biodiversity.
+Smallholders produce at least 65% of the global cocoa supply, but struggle with low productivity due to aging trees.
 A lack of market infrastructure, producer organisations and investment capital compounds their problem.

-The cocoa market is highly concentrated with nine companies controlling global chocolate processing and manufacture.
+The cocoa market is highly concentrated with only nine companies controlling global chocolate processing and manufacturing.
 This competition lowers prices, which is passed onto farmers, who receive a very small percentage of the overall price of a chocolate bar.
-Ninety percent of the cocoa sector has committed to moving towards zero deforestation cocoa supply chains and on tackling poverty, however progress has been slow due to the scale and complexity of the challenge.
+Ninety percent of the cocoa sector has committed to moving towards zero deforestation cocoa supply chains and tackling poverty; however, progress has been slow due to the scale and complexity of the challenge.

 Our aim is to ensure stable land use, and to guarantee that smallholder farmers can make a living.
 We help community groups plan and manage their farming patterns, and develop market links for farmers’ cooperatives to increase farm incomes where it matters most – at the forest frontier.

-Using these approaches in seven priority landscapes for conservation, we are already demonstrating that cocoa is having a direct, net-positive impact for forest and smallholders.
-We are taking this collective on-the-ground knowledge and expertise to show the cocoa sector what forest-positive cocoa production looks like.
+Using these approaches in seven priority landscapes for conservation, we are already demonstrating that cocoa is having a direct, net-positive impact for forests and smallholders.
+We are taking this collective, on-the-ground knowledge and expertise to show the cocoa sector what forest-positive cocoa production looks like.

-Now, we want to continue to build pioneering partnerships to develop these approaches and bring them up to global scale, so sectoral commitments can become reality.
+Now, we want to continue to build pioneering partnerships to develop these approaches and bring them up to global scale, making sectoral commitments a reality.

 We are seeking business partners to help get the unique products from these remarkable places to market.
 We are also seeking support from donors and philanthropists ready to support the slow and steady work of building local governance capacity and enshrining these sustainable land use models in national laws.
-Meanwhile we also need support to share the lessons from these landscape ventures to ensure that others in teh sector can evolve.
+We also need support to share the lessons from these landscape ventures to ensure that others in the sector can evolve.